 Mr Anil Gaind

-I have been a Governor and Senior Teacher since 2013.
+I have been a Governor since 2013.
+I have worked at the school since September 2010 and have taught in years 2,3 and 4 during that time.
+I was appointed Senior Teacher in 2013 and have held the posts of English and Maths Subject Leader.
 I was appointed Headteacher in April 2017, having held the post of acting Headteacher since September 2016.
-I also leading English in the school.
 I came into teaching later in life having had a successful career in financial services and before that running my own business in private health care.
 I have lived and worked abroad from Milan to Calcutta.
 I have three grown up children who all went through state schools and into university.
 I believe passionately in education, having come from an Indian family where it was paramount.
+I am extremely proud of the achievements at Sundridge and Brasted and it is my intention to ensure that we make further progress in the future with the learning of the children being paramount.

 Mrs Elaine Moss